8Protons/POWBlock/docs/quickstart.md

 POWBlock is shareware.
 The **free version** gives you everything you need to protect your website against scrapers, bots, spam, and some DDoS attacks.

 Buying a **license** gives an advanced user a lot more power and granularity:
-* **Override Headers:** Unlocks a suite of headers passed from your proxy to fine-tune POWBlock on-the-fly (e.g., give clients on gaming PCs harder PoW than clients on phones).
+* **Override Headers:** Unlocks a suite of headers passed from your proxy to fine-tune POWBlock on-the-fly (e.g., give clients on phones easier PoW than clients on PC).
-* **Network Scaling:** Run 20 POWBlocks on a big server to service your entire network using the `ClientAuth` header.
+* **Network Scaling:** Run 20 POWBlocks on a big server to service your entire network using the `ClientAuth` header to secure all the proxy connections.

 A license makes nearly all of POWBlock's settings customizable from client to client, or even from request to request.
 You are not gimped without them, but the overrides are a great quality-of-life upgrade for a small "lifetime, unlimited copies" shareware fee.